-Abby Slutsky has Masters in Education and has been substitute teaching and tutoring for more than 12 years.
+Abby Slutsky has a Masters in Education and has been substitute teaching and tutoring for more than 12 years.

 The skill levels in third grade vary tremendously because some students love to write and others hate it.
 The ones that hate it just want to be finished with the assignment.
 Basically, they write it and do not worry about whether it is good.
 Additionally, some students want to write well, but they do not have a good understanding of what they need to do.
-Providing a lot of guidance when you teach third grade opinion writing can help the students produce coherent, well-developed essays.
+Providing a lot of guidance when you teach third-grade opinion writing can help the students produce coherent, well-developed essays.

-Before teaching your child how to write an opinion essay, take a few minutes to look at a third grade opinion rubric.
+Before teaching your child how to write an opinion essay, take a few minutes to look at a third-grade opinion rubric.
 Write an excellent essay, a good essay, and a poor one.
 It should only take you a few minutes, but a visual will help your child know how to write well.

 Prompts Can Help a Third Grader Write Well